tsgates/arch-wiki-markdown/wiki/Remote_Arch_Linux_Install.md

     # pacman -S linux openssh

-Set up a bootloader following guide in Installation Guide.
+Set up a bootloader following guide in Installation guide.
 Set up your bootmanager to the new system

 Before proceeding double check that you: